simeononsecurity/simeononsecurity.ch/content/articles/audio-fidelity-and-mp3s_-understanding-sampling-rates/index.en.md

 * Higher sampling rates, such as 96 kHz or 192 kHz, capture more detail and can result in higher audio quality.
 * However, higher sampling rates also result in larger file sizes, which may be a concern if you have limited storage space.
 * For most listening purposes, a sampling rate of 44.1 kHz, which is the standard for audio CDs, is sufficient and provides good audio quality.
-* If you are working on professional audio production or require the highest level of fidelity, you may consider using higher sampling rates.
+* If you're working on professional audio production or require the highest level of fidelity, you may consider using higher sampling rates.

 Note that the human ear has limitations in perceiving differences in sampling rates beyond a certain point.
 While higher sampling rates may offer theoretical advantages, the practical benefits may not be noticeable to the average listener.
 Therefore, you need to consider your specific needs and the limitations of your playback equipment when choosing a sampling rate.